 Countess Dracula is a Hammer Horror film based somewhat loosely on the story of Elizabeth Bathory, a Hungarian Countess who, in the early 1600’s was accused of torturing and killing between 80 and 650 young girls.
 It was said, though not confirmed, that she bathed in the girls’ blood in the belief that it would restore her youth and beauty.

-Countess Dracula centers on the blood bath story, suggesting that not only was it true, but that it was also genuinely effective.
+Countess Dracula centres on the blood bath story, suggesting that not only was it true, but that it was also genuinely effective.
 So effective, in fact, that the widowed Elizabeth has to masquerade as her daughter to explain her now youthful appearance.

 The film opens with the funeral of the Count.
 His death doesn’t bother Elizabeth that much, as she has been carrying on a secret affair with the castle’s steward, Captain Dobi.